secrire/see-the-world/README.md

 # See the world
-#### An interactive educational website that allows users to explore various cities and learn.
+#### A map quiz educational website that allows users to explore various cities and learn.

-🖥

 &emsp;